jdrews/keepalived-notes/README.md

 In production you may have a dedicated network for HA with it's own interfaces.
 This is recommended but not required.

 ##  Load Scripts and Configs
-Add the following files to `/etc/keepalived/` for all servers
+Add the following files to `/etc/keepalived/` for all servers.
 * keepalived.conf
     * [keepalived.conf.master](keepalived.conf.master)
     * [keepalived.conf.backup](keepalived.conf.backup)
 * [check_api.sh](check_api.sh)
 * [handle_state_change.sh](handle_state_change.sh)

-Make the two scripts executable by running
+Make the two scripts executable by running:
 ```
 chmod +x /etc/keepalived/check_api.sh
 chmod +x /etc/keepalived/handle_state_change.sh